Brian Keene

-Brian Keene (born September 22, 1967) is an American author and podcaster, primarily known for his work in horror, dark fantasy, crime fiction, and comic books.
+Brian Keene (born September 22, 1967) is an American author, podcaster, and film producer, primarily known for his work in horror, dark fantasy, crime fiction, and comic books.
 He has won the 2014 World Horror Grandmaster Award and two Bram Stoker Awards.
 In addition to his own original work, Keene has written for media properties such as Doctor Who, Thor, Hellboy, Alien, Masters of the Universe, and The X-Files.

 Early life

 Keene was born in 1967.
 He grew up in both Pennsylvania and West Virginia, and many of his books take place in these locales.
 After graduating high school, he served as a radioman in the U.S. Navy aboard an LPD.
 After his enlistment ended, Keene worked a variety of jobs before becoming a full-time writer.
 Among them were stints as a foundry worker, truck driver, data entry clerk, dockworker, telemarketer, customer service representative, repo man, bouncer, disc jockey, salesman, store manager, daycare instructor, custodian.
 In interviews, he credits this diverse background as the key to the characters that populate his books.